-Grade Grade Point Grade Definitions 3
+Grade Grade Point Grade Definitions

 A+ 4.3 Excellent

 A 4.0

 A- 3.7

-B+ 3.3 Good The qualifiers, such as
+B+ 3.3 Good

-В 3.0 "Excellent", "Good", "Marginal",
+В 3.0

+B- 2.7 The qualifiers, such as "Excellent", "Good", "Fair"

-B- 2.7 Marginal etc., define student performance with respect to the achievement of
+C+ 2.3 Fair etc., define student performance

+C+ C 2.0 with respect to the achievement

-C+ 2.3 course intended learning outcomes
+C- 1.7 of course intended learning outcomes (CILOs).

-C 2.0 (CILOs).
+D 1.0 Marginal

 F 0.0 Failure

-P (Pass- Pass Pass
+P (Pass- Pass

 Operat ional Grades

-IP In Progress · · wn where students will register for the same bsequent semester/term to complete the course.
+IP In Progress An IP grade is shown where students will register for the same course in the subsequent semester/term to complete the assessment of the course.

-I Incomplete extenuating circum completing require at the discretion of is assigned, the As the completion of aplete may be granted (i) where there are instances that have prevented a student from ed work, or attending the examination; (ii) I the Assessment Panel.
-Where an "I" grade sessment Panel may approve a schedule for work, or a supplementary examination.
-An hould be assigned no later than four weeks
+Ι Incomplete A grade of incomplete may be granted (i) where there are extenuating circumstances that have prevented a student from